List of GMTV programmes: The Sunday Programme

 The Sunday Programme was GMTV's political programme.
 It launched on 16 October 1994 as a replacement for Sunday Best, which was GMTV's original Sunday morning magazine.
 The programme aired between 7:00 am and 8:00 am, just after The Sunday Review (a 60-minute signed review of the week's news).

 It was originally presented by Alastair Stewart, who left in 2001, and Steve Richards took over.
-From 1995–2001, the programme was called Alastair Stewart's Sunday Programme, but this was changed when Alastair left in 2001.
+From 1995 to 2001, the programme was called Alastair Stewart's Sunday Programme, but this was changed when Alastair left in 2001.
 In 2008, the programme was quietly axed and replaced with children's programming.

 Entertainment Today

 Entertainment Today was GMTV's entertainment round-up show on Fridays, designed to replace LK Today at the end of the week.
 It aired at 8:40 am.
 The programme was broadcast for 45 minutes, and included interviews with actors/actresses from upcoming movies and music performances.
 Presented by Ben Shephard and Jenni Falconer originally, as Ben started to present more during the week for GMTV, Michael Underwood was also introduced as a presenter.
 In 2008 the show was replaced by The Richard Arnold Show in July, which aired for six weeks.
 After the show's run, Entertainment Today didn't return, and instead the main GMTV Today show was extended to 9:25 am every Friday.